 The Fund was established in 9 July 2018 and operates in accordance with the Unit Trust and Mutual Fund Regulation (L.I.1695).
-The Fund shall be marketed as "fixed income fund", which means it will invest primarily in fixed income securities to achieve its investment objective.
+The Fund shall be marketed as "Elite Mutual Fund Plc", which means it will invest in a combination of listed equities, fixed income securities, as well as alternatives investments to achieve its investment objective.